Explainable Identification of Dementia from Transcripts using Transformer Networks: Related Work

-\paragraph{Feature-based} Luz et al. \cite{al2017detecting} used a longitudinal dataset to study the natural deterioration of AD patients across three visits.
-More specifically, they used only acoustic features and employed feature selection techniques to predict MMSE scores and distinguish people with AD from people with Mild Cognitive Impairment (MCI) and healthy control (HC).
-A similar approach was proposed by \cite{khodabakhsh2014natural}, who extracted features only from transcripts in order to detect AD patients.
-Findings suggest that word entropy, phone entropy, and rate of pauses in utterances achieve competitive performance when they are given as input to a Decision Tree classifier.
-Haider et al. \cite{haider2019assessment} introduced three approaches, namely segment-level, majority-voting on segments, and the novel active data representation (ADR), for identifying AD patients using only acoustic features.
-They claimed that ADR outperformed the other two approaches due to its ability to encode acoustic information of a full audio recording into a single feature vector for model training.
-In contrast to previous research works, authors in \cite{10.3389/fpsyg.2020.624137,10.3389/fcomp.2021.624659} introduced approaches based on multimodal data (both linguistic and acoustic features) to detect AD patients (binary classification task) and predict MMSE score (regression task).
+The authors in \cite{10.3389/fpsyg.2020.624137,10.3389/fcomp.2021.624659} introduced approaches based on multimodal data (both linguistic and acoustic features) to detect AD patients (binary classification task) and predict MMSE score (regression task).
 More specifically, the authors in \cite{10.3389/fpsyg.2020.624137} exploited dimensionality reduction techniques followed by machine learning classifiers and stated that Logistic Regression (LR) with language features was their best performing model in terms of classifying AD and non-AD patients.
 With regards to estimating the MMSE score, they claimed that a Random Forest classifier with language features achieves the lowest RMSE and $R^2$ scores.
 The combination of linguistic and acoustic features did not perform well on both tasks.
 In \cite{10.3389/fcomp.2021.624659}, the authors trained both shallow and deep learning models (LSTM and CNN) on a feature set consisting of acoustic features (i-vectors, x-vectors) and text features (word vectors, BERT embeddings, LIWC features, and CLAN features) to detect AD patients.
 They found that the top-performing classification models were the Support Vector Machine (SVM) and Random Forest classifiers trained on BERT embeddings, which both achieved an accuracy of 85.4\% on the test set.
 Regarding the regression task, they claimed that the gradient boosting regression model using BERT embeddings outperformed all the other introduced architectures.
 Authors in \cite{syed2021automated} trained shallow machine learning algorithms (Logistic Regression and Support Vector Machine for detecting AD patients, and Support Vector Machines based regression and Partial Least Squares Regressor for predicting the MMSE scores) using embeddings extracted by transformer-based models, namely BERT, RoBERTa, DistilBERT, DistilRoBERTa, and BioMed-RoBERTa-base.
+A similar approach was conducted by \cite{syed20_interspeech}, where the authors extracted embeddings for each word of the transcript using transformer-based networks, exploited four types of pooling functions for generating a transcript-level representation, and trained a Logistic Regression classifier.
+Research work \cite{pompili20_interspeech} merged acoustic (x-vectors) and linguistic features and trained a Support Vector Machine Classifier.
+In terms of the language features, (i) a Global Maximum pooling, (ii) a bidirectional LSTM-RNNs provided with an attention module, and (iii) the second model augmented with part-of-speech (POS) embeddings were trained on the top of a pretrained BERT model.
 Nasreen et al. \cite{10.3389/fcomp.2021.640669} extracted two feature sets, namely disfluency and interactional features, and performed an in-depth statistical analysis in an attempt to investigate the differences between AD and non-AD subjects in terms of these features.
 Findings show that these two groups of people present significant differences.
-Then they exploited shallow machine learning algorithms using the aforementioned feature sets to distinguish AD from non-AD patients and obtained an accuracy of 0.90 when providing both feature sets as input to the SVM classifier.
+Then, they exploited shallow machine learning algorithms using the aforementioned feature sets to distinguish AD from non-AD patients and obtained an accuracy of 0.90 when providing both feature sets as input to the SVM classifier.